Daysired/Everywhen/everywhen/README.md

 ## Project Description

-Everywhen is an Airtable and React build that serves as a self tracker for mental wellness and a daily planner.
-It allows users to keep track of their daily responsiblities and of their mental health.
-The app is composed of four fields; WorkTime, FamilyTime, MeTime and WellnessTime.
-Users will be able to click each WorkTime, FamilyTime, and MeTime fields and see and add "Activities", "Time", and "Priority" for each task they have to do on a daily basis.
-Moreover, when users click WellnessTime they will be able to asses their mental health by adding their Mood, Daily Highlight, Daily Vent, Coping Strategy, What Worked, What to Improve.
-Users will be able to add data to each field by clicking an "Add" button at the bottom of each field.
-Users will also be able to see their daily WellnessTime information displayed in card form and they will have the option to delete it as well.
+Everywhen is an Airtable and React build that serves as a self tracker for mental wellness.
+The app is composed of four components; Mood, Highlight, Vent, What Worked , and Improve.
+When users navigate to the WellnessTime page they will be able to asses their mental health by adding their Mood, Daily Highlight, Daily Vent, What Worked, What to Improve.
+Users will be able to add data to each component and click the "Next" button at the bottom of each component to move on to the next component.
+Moreover, users will also be able to see their daily WellnessTime information displayed in card form and they will have the option to delete it as well.

 ## Wireframes